rinakawamura/mvc-startup-pitches/README.md

 Let's take this application up a bit with a few stretch features.
 These will be things will not necessarily go over in class but applies the knowledge you have so far:

+- Try implementing everything with an additional controller like `PitchesController`.
+You need to configure the app to support that but it is just 1 additional line of code.
+All the routes you would write in the `ApplicationController` can fit into the `PitchesController`.

 - Create a navbar that let's us navigate to the index route and the new route from any page within our program.
 Don't just copy and paste this into ever `.erb`.